 By Neil Hart, Group Managing Director at Bradley Hall Chartered Surveyors and Estate Agents.

-Across the region, dedication to paying attention to the market and modifying business in accordance with demand is now essential to survive in a challenging climate.
-Creativity is key and many local businesses have altered their approach in order to prosper.
-Innovative solutions have helped to keep our region’s retail and leisure sectors afloat.
-Quirky destinations such as STACK Newcastle have provided opportunities for smaller retailers and hospitality outlets to occupy space in the vibrant and ever evolving Newcastle city centre, with this success planned to be replicated at the popular Sunderland seafront area of Seaburn.
+In the retail and leisure sectors, innovative solutions have helped to keep our region’s retail sector aﬂoat.
+Quirky destinations such as STACK Newcastle have provided opportunities for smaller retailers and hospitality outlets to occupy space in the vibrant Newcastle City Centre, with this success planned to be replicated at the popular Sunderland seafront area of Seaburn.

-Local Authorities also continue to move forward, with a recent and significant announcement of Sunderland reshaping and redefining itself through a £1.5bn programme of development.
-This visionary strategy will include residential and commercial projects which will hugely impact the city and its communities.
-Regional operators continue to acclimatise and are reaping the benefits of their inventive approaches to attracting consumers from near and far.
-This is in a stark contrast to some national operators who continue to struggle in the current, challenging, climate.
+Regional operators continue to acclimatise and are reaping the beneﬁts of their inventive approaches to attracting consumers from near and far.
+This is in a stark contrast to national operators who continue to struggle in the current, challenging, climate.

 Further north, Northumberland continues to thrive as a popular tourist destination.
 The county is currently the reigning champion of the British Travel Awards ‘Best UK Holiday Destination’.
 After four years of being runner-up, Northumberland edged out Cornwall and the Peak District to take the title of ‘Best UK Holiday County/Destination of the Year’.